 The word of truth is the entire Bible, all sixty-six books, but not all of the Bible is YOUR truth.
 To be sure, all Scripture is profitable for doctrineand all Scripture should be studied, but the Bible must be rightly divided in order to be properly understood.
 Right division leads to clearing up the confusion that we have previously discussed within our scenario.
 Right division is the answer to church splits and the creation of denominations.
 Right division also leads to the correct Gospel being understood and thus souls being saved through the proclamation of that correct Gospel.
 To rightly divide means to cut straight – to cut where it needs to be cut.
 God showed the apostle Paul how to rightly divide the word of truth and Paul recorded that division for us within his epistle to the church at Ephesus.

 The Bible, like your life, has three parts to it – past, present, and future.
 God recorded history past, history present, and history future in a book, the word of truth.
 He recorded the past, present, and future for your understanding.
+Within the Bible, the past, present, and future is referred to as Time Past, But Now, and Ages to Come.
 If you do not rightly divide the Bible, you will never fully understand it.
 We are commanded to both study the Bible and to rightly divide the Bible.
-This work will attempt to demonstrate to you, the reader, why it is that “Right Division” is the correct way for Christians to interpret their Bibles.
-Within the posts and videos that follow, we will move step-by-step through topic areas that build the case for Right Division, often referred to as “Mid-Acts Dispensationalism” or “Mid-Acts Pauline Dispensationalism.”
+This website will attempt to demonstrate to you, the reader, why it is that “Right Division” is the correct way for Christians to interpret their Bibles.
+Within the blog posts and videos that are posted, we will shed light on topic areas that build the case for Right Division, often referred to as “Mid-Acts Dispensationalism” or “Mid-Acts Pauline Dispensationalism.”

 The whole Bible is written FOR you, but the whole Bible is not written TO you.